sholsapp/flask-skeleton/README.md

 flask-heroku
 ============

-A "hello world" style flask+bootstrap+sqlalchemy application that runs on heroku.
+A "hello world" style flask+gunicorn+bootstrap+sqlalchemy application that runs on heroku.